THUDM/INFTY/README.md

 ```

 # 📝 Citation
-Welcome to INFTY, if any content in this repo is useful for your work, please cite the following paper:
+If any content in this repo is useful for your work, please cite the following paper:

 - `ZeroFlow:` Zeroflow: Overcoming catastrophic forgetting is easier than you think.
 ICML 2025 [[paper]](https://arxiv.org/abs/2501.01045)